There are a lot of questions about tattoo fading.

 The colors in a tattoo are usually the first area of the tattoo to show wear.
 Re-coloring faded tattoos that have maintained their outlines can make them current again.
 This is also the opportunity to repair or fix any errors or parts of your tattoo design, you honestly never really liked.

 What is the most important thing someone can do to keep their tattoo looking great?

 - Keep them out of the sun.
 It’s the same thing with any skin condition.
 It’s just like if you put a painting out in the sun, sooner or later it’s going to fade a bit.
 The same thing happens to a tattoo – especially the lighter colors, the sun will attack them.

-- Get into the habit of applying a thin layer of moisturizer on your tattoo.
+- Get into the habit of applying a thin layer of moisturizer to your tattoo.
 No matter which lotion or cream you use, apply it sparingly.
 A thick layer of moisturizer can leach color out of your tattoo.

 - In addition to how you care for it afterward, the phrase “you get what you pay for” is never truer than in the tattooing world.
-If you take your time to find an experienced artist, and are willing to pay for the best quality you can afford, you’ll find your tattoo stays more vibrant for longer than if you try to cut corners with cheap inks.
+If you take your time to find an experienced artist and are willing to pay for the best quality you can afford, you’ll find your tattoo stays more vibrant for longer than if you try to cut corners with cheap inks.
 Your tattoo will only give what you put into it!

 To read more articles and interesting facts about tattoos, please visit this page.